KyleBanks/Rdio-Controller-for-Leap-Motion/README.md

 A gesture based Rdio controller built for the Leap Motion, allowing you to play/pause, skip tracks, and change the volume through gestures.

 The app is written in Objective-C and uses the Leap Motion C++ SDK.

+You can get in touch with me for bug/feature requests on Twitter [@kylewbanks](https://twitter.com/kylewbanks) or on the web at [kylewbanks.com](http://kylewbanks.com).

 Usage
 =====